Lyoko-Jeremie/sugarcube-2-ModLoader/README.md

 * `ModLoader.checkModCacheUniq()`    检查数据是否唯一，请在手动修改后调用此API验证数据
 * `ModLoader.checkModCacheData()`    检查内部数据是否一致，请在手动修改后调用此API验证数据

+【2023-10-23】 BreakChange: Destructive Change: v2.0.0 fixes the mod sorting issue; introduces the SideLazyLoad API for Mod encryption.

+The `modOrder` data structure has undergone significant changes.
+To ensure backward (future) compatibility, direct access to `modOrder` is now prohibited.
+Please use the following two APIs:
+* `ModLoader.getModByNameOne('mod name')` - Query a Mod using modName.
+* `ModLoader.getModZip('mod name')` - Query ModZip using modName.
+* `ModLoader.getModEarlyLoadCache()` - Safely read loaded mod snapshots during the `EarlyLoad` phase.

+Below are the low-level query/traversal methods for ModCache.
+Please note that these methods cannot be used during the `EarlyLoad` phase:
+* `ModLoader.getModCacheMap()` - Query using modName in a Map format, returns a ReadOnlyMap.
+* `ModLoader.getModCacheOneArray()` - Traverse in an Array format; modifications to the returned Array won't affect the internal data of ModLoader.
+* `ModLoader.getModCacheArray()`
+* `ModLoader.getModCacheByNameOne()` - Query using modName.
+* `ModLoader.checkModCacheUniq()` - Check if the data is unique; call this API to validate data after manual modifications.
+* `ModLoader.checkModCacheData()` - Check if the internal data is consistent; call this API to validate data after manual modifications.

 【2023-09-21】 Delete `imgFileReplaceList`.
 Now, use the new ImageHookLoader to intercept image requests directly for image replacement.
 Therefore, images with the same name as the original image files will be overwritten.